RosenDobrev10/Bulgarian-Heroes/README.md

 ## Features
 <ins>Public part visible without authentication:</ins>
 - **Home page** is accessible by all users, and features a carousel component with buttons to change the current image.
-- **Heroes page** presents brief information about all heroes, with button to see detailed information and comments without interactive functionalities.
+- **Heroes page** presents brief information about all heroes, with button to see detailed information and comments sorted by latest without interactive functionalities.
 - **Sign Up** page expects as input email, password and repeat password, <ins>all fields are required to create a new user</ins>
     - Email is validated with regex pattern.
     - Password should be at least 6 characters long.